emfcamp/badge-2024-documentation/docs/tildagonos-apps/publish.md

 To publish your Tildagon App, you need to create a GitHub repository with:

 - a `main.py` file containing the app
-- a `tildagon.toml` file containing metadata about the app
+- a [`tildagon.toml` file](https://github.com/npentrel/tildagon-demo/blob/main/tildagon.toml) file containing metadata about the app
 - a [release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release)
 - the `tildagon-app` [label applied to the repo](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels#applying-a-label)

-## Get started
+## Instructions

 1. [Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) this [GitHub repository](https://github.com/hughrawlinson/tildagon-demo/).
 2. Edit the app properties in the [`tildagon.toml` file](https://github.com/npentrel/tildagon-demo/blob/main/tildagon.toml) with your name, the category of the app, and other metadata: